Skip to content ↓

 • Individual or small group interventions designed in collaboration with SaLT or OT

-• Individual targets set twice annually from EHCPs and opportunities made in class to work on these targets
+• Individual targets set twice annually from EHCPs and opportunities made in class to regularly work on these targets

 Specialist – it may be necessary to seek specialist advice and regular long term support from a specialist professional in order to plan for the best possible learning outcomes for your child.
 This may include educational psychology support, speech and language therapy, occupational therapy, art/play therapy, sensory advisory teachers and the child development service.
 The school may need to prioritise referrals to these services.
 However, for a high proportion of Woodlane High School pupils, access to these specialists is automatic due to specification a pupil’s EHC Plan.